Introduction to OCaml

 Error/Ok

-approach keeps them “in your face” as a programmer - Also recall
+approach keeps them “in your face” by being in the return type - Also recall

 Error/Ok